coillarach/SET09102/practicals/issues/week_3.md

 <details><summary>As a system administrator, I want to maintain reference values for system privilege levels</summary>

 **End user goal:**
-To be able to list, create, update and delete ref ce values for system privilege levels
+To be able to list, create, update and delete reference values for system privilege levels

 **End business goal:**
 To have appropriate levels available to describe a system privilege (e.g. 'public', 'user', 'admin', etc.)